A charge monomial basis of the Garsia-Procesi ring: Background

 For more detailed references on symmetric functions or the representation theory of the symmetric group, see \cite[Chapter 7]{EC2} or \cite{macdonald}.
 Let $\Lambda$ denote the ring of symmetric functions in variables $X = (x_1,x_2,\dots, )$.
 We follow Macdonald's notation \cite{macdonald} for the monomial symmetric functions $\{m_\lambda\}$, the elementary symmetric functions $\{e_\lambda\}$, the complete (homogeneous) symmetric functions $\{h_\lambda\}$, and the Schur functions $\{s_\lambda\}$.

-The Schur functions $s_\lambda$ can be represented with respect to the monomial symmetric functions:
+The Schur functions $s_\lambda$ can be expanded in terms of the monomial symmetric functions:

-where the coefficient $K_{\lambda,\gamma}$, which we call the \textit{Kostka number}, counts the number of semistandard Young tableaux of shape $\lambda$ and weight $\gamma$.
+where for any partition $\gamma$, the coefficient $K_{\lambda,\gamma}$, which we call the \textit{Kostka number}, counts the number of semistandard Young tableaux of shape $\lambda$ and weight $\gamma$.
 These coefficients can also be expressed in terms of standard Young tableaux: